Perfectly Terrible Apologies Case Study:

 Obviously, apologies tend to work best when delivered to recipients who are prepared to forgive.
 But when the aggrieved community sees an opportunity to push the hurt a little further then no apology (especially a bad one) is likely to be good enough.

-This is precisely where we are in politics today—the primary imperative is never to be reasonable or sympathetic but to search for ways to generate support for your side.
+This is precisely where we are in politics post Trump—the primary imperative is never to be reasonable or sympathetic but to search for ways to generate support for your side.

-When media personalities like MSNBC's David Shuster or Chris Mathews (or MSNBC's Don Imus, or Golf Channel's Kelly Tilghman, etc.) screw up by insulting Chelsea or Hillary (or the Rutgers University women's basketball team, or Tiger Woods, etc.) even perfect apologies may not work, for perfectly rational political reasons.
+When media personalities like MSNBC's David Shuster or Chris Mathews (or CBS/MSNBC's Don Imus which we discuss below, or Golf Channel's Kelly Tilghman, etc.) screw up by insulting Chelsea or Hillary (or the Rutgers University women's basketball team, or Tiger Woods, etc.) even perfect apologies may not work, for perfectly rational political reasons.

 The real error in these cases was not the initial mistake but the fact that the best, most sincere and meticulously worded apology was the last one to be issued by those who screwed up.

-What is so fascinating (and perplexing) about the rising number of failed public apologies is that so few public figures (surrounded by public relations advisers) really know how to do it well, or quickly enough.
+What is so fascinating (and perplexing) about the rising number of failed public apologies that occur even today, is that so few public figures (surrounded by public relations advisers) really know how to do it well, or quickly enough.